Coming March 2025, a new way to manage B.C. companies

 In preparation for the move to the Business Registry in March 2025, BC Registries is now emailing select B.C. businesses to invite them to file their annual report in the new system.
 The annual report reminder email will contain information and a link that will assist the user in creating an account and filing their annual report.

-The details from the annual report will then be copied back to the existing Corporate Online application, ensuring users continue to have access to their business information while the Business Registry is under construction.
+The details from the annual report will then be copied back into the existing Corporate Online application, ensuring users can still access their business information while the Business Registry is under development.

 B.C. business filings are moving to the Business Registry